multiplealiases/Planar-RGB-and-Paulstretch/README.md

 You can listen to this if you want.
 It just sounds "blurred".
 For the eagle-eyed among you, you'll have noticed that Paulstretch has changed the length of the file.
 This won't affect anything, not in this article.

-As usual, just export this and open it with the correct parameters...
+Let's open Irfanview, export this and open it with the correct parameters...

 ![A colorful and textured image.
 The texture is vaguely reminiscent of the original, which was a sand dune.](https://i.imgur.com/gf1RDvH.jpg)